 Description

 Skip the bland boxed stuffing mix and make these juicy sausage stuffing balls instead.
-They’re loaded with dried cranberries, pecans and sage for a lovely festive twist and are super easy to prep ahead of time (up to 3 days!)ย ย
+They’re loaded with dried cranberries, pecans, and sage for a lovely festive twist and are super easy to prep ahead of time (up to 3 days!)
+Perfect for Thanksgiving or Christmas, and they make fab party bites.

-ย Perfect for Thanksgiving or Christmas and they make fab party bites too.
-Serve with your favorite dipping sauce (I love this herby green tahini sauce).
+Serve with your favorite dipping sauce (I love this herby green tahini sauce, egg-free garlic aioli, spicy gochujang aioli, or a drizzle of hot honey sauce).

 Ingredients